jadhavatharv/jadhavatharv/README.md

 ## Hi there, I'm Atharv Jadhav 👋
 I'm a first-year **Computer Science student** with a specilization in **Artificial Intelligence and Machine Learning (AIML)**.

-My goal is to bbuild a career in the field of AI, developing intelligent systems that can solve real-world problems.
+My goal is to build a career in the field of AI, developing intelligent systems that can solve real-world problems.
 I'm passionate about how data and algorithms can create new possibilties.

 ---